makuachteny/Shell-Navigation/io_redirections_and_filters/README.md

-File 20-hiago is a script that removes all letters c and C from input
+File 21-reverse is a script that reverse its input